ionic-enterprise/tutorials/docs/native-solutions/auth-connect/angular/protecting-routes.md

 </CH.Code>

-The interceptor needs to be built out to navigate to clear our session and navigate to the login page when a 401 error occurs.
+The interceptor needs to be built out to clear the session data and navigate to the login page when a 401 error occurs.

 <CH.Scrollycoding>